 Then in this case the machine will be seen like a fuzzy spot, continuously appearing and disappearing about in the same spot (or along a certain vector and direction).

-This way of traveling is very expensive and complicate indeed as opposed to solid state electronic gravitational propulsion systems.
+This way of traveling is very expensive and complicate indeed as opposed to solid state electronic gravitational propulsion systems such as Biefeld Brown type devices.